-Determining what the schedule of the project will look like in terms of the day-to-day can help alleviate the headache of a panicked midnight phone call from your client, and will help you maintain your work-life balance.
+Determining what the schedule of the project will look like in terms of the day-to-day can help alleviate the headache of a panicked midnight phone call from your client and will help you maintain your work-life balance.
 If their emergency becomes yours, decide if that costs more.
-Otherwise you could end up with a lot of last-minute requests.
+Otherwise, you could end up with a lot of last-minute requests.

 Additionally, include in your contract that you are to receive some of your payment partway into your work — while not every client may agree with this payment schedule, it can act as an insurance against the possibility of not being paid at all.
-Plus it demonstrates that both you and the client have skin in the game to get the project done.
+Plus, it demonstrates that both you and the client have skin in the game to get the project done.

 “In my experience, customers that pay a down payment are more likely to pay the remaining balance,” says marketing consultant Jacob Landis-Eigsti.
 “For smaller projects, sometimes I’ll require payment in advance.
-You need to have a strong reputation to make this work, however.”
+You need to have a compelling reputation to make this work, however.”

 8. Agree on Termination

 Should one of you need to terminate the contract, specify on what grounds (if any) that are permissible and whether payment for all work up to that point is still required for a certain number of days following the termination.

 Offer to receive payment in several ways.
 In addition to receiving payments via credit card, opt to receive payments via PayPal, Stripe, checks, or Automated Clearing House.
 If your client uses mobile payment applications (such as Zelle, Venmo, or CashApp), offer to accept payment through those methods as well.

 1. Follow Up with Friendly Emails and Phone Calls